 In other words, people that approve of what the Democrats are doing currently on Capitol Hill, and they want them to concentrate on other topics like the opioid crisis and health care and immigration.

-And outside of Mitt Romney and Pierre Delecto, who's really only one person, I don't really see any Republicans that are going to uh go against the party and uh vote to remove the president.
+And outside of Mitt Romney and Pierre DeLecto, who's really only one person, I don't really see any Republicans that are going to go against the party and vote to remove the president.

-And when you can't make lives of the American people better, and you're only running on negativity, and Hillary Clinton can attest to this by just saying Donald Trump's a bad guy, you're gonna lose the same way you lost in 2016.
+And when you can't make lives of the American people better and you're only running on negativity, and Hillary Clinton can attest to this by just saying, Donald Trump's a bad guy, you're going to lose the same way you lost in 2016.

-I think it's gonna be worse because I think as you know, I I think first of all, the fundamental unfairness of this, you know, the secret Soviet-style impeachment coup hearings being led by somebody who's compromised himself, which is the cowardly Schiff.
+I think it's going to be worse because I think as, you know, I think, first of all, the fundamental unfairness of this, you know, the secret Soviet-style impeachment coup hearings being led by somebody who's compromised himself, which is the cowardly shift.

-Um, I mean, he I mean, you got him compromised.
+I mean, I mean, you got him compromised.

-And he's running this whole trade and he's been lying as a congenital liar that's been, you know, out there telling us we have all the evidence, Trump Russia collusion.
+He's a congenital liar that's been, you know, out there telling us we have all the evidence, Trump Russia, collusion.

-They couldn't pick a worse person and run this.
+They couldn't pick a worse person to run this.

 So that's not popular.

-So I I see this going getting worse and worse for them as they go along.
+So I see this going, getting worse and worse for them as they go along.

-If there wasn't honest media, even somewhat honest media here, you would have Adam Schiff being constantly bombarded with tough questions and his credibility questioned during interviews and during analysis.
+If there was an honest media, even somewhat honest media here, you would have Adam Schiff being constantly bombarded with tough questions and his credibility questioned during interviews and during analysis.

 Instead, I don't know if you saw the Washington Post today, but they have a lead story that says, and this is literally the headline, and I literally fell off my chair.